Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 light: !include lights.yaml
 ```

-- To make thing easy, use a text editor (Find & Replace All) tool to replace the word `desk` and `Desk` with the name you want. make sure to replace it everywhere and to double check, before comming yalling at me ;-)
+- To make thing easy, use a text editor (Find & Replace All) tool to replace the word `desk` and `Desk` with the name you want. make sure to replace it everywhere and to double check, before coming yalling at me ;-)
 - You have to do all the steps below for EVERY v0.13.3 controller you have.

 ## 2 - Create a rest command to communicate with WLED controller: